Homeowners have so much on their plates. When was the last time you thought about repairing or replacing your roof?

 Even the most minor leaks can lead to hazardous mold problems, leading to respiratory issues, fatigue, headaches, and more health concerns.

 Old roofing is also susceptible to major damage during storms.
 For example, a tree could fall on top of your roof, tearing up its shingles, and causing even more leaky issues.
+Depending on the condition of your roof, a roof replacement could save you a lot of money in the long run.

 Depending on the roofing material, a roof can last anywhere from 20 to 50 years with proper maintenance.
 It’s better to be safe than sorry, so invest in a complete replacement once your roof has reached its “expiration date,” especially if you live in an area battered by heavy weather, including snow.